-\\Candidates are eligible for endorsement by American International College for Initial licensure in School Adjustment Counseling to the MA Department of Elementary and Secondary Education upon completion of all coursework through PSY6678 Advanced Practicum with Seminar.
+\\Candidates are eligible for endorsement by American International College for Initial licensure in School Adjustment Counseling to the MA Department of Elementary and Secondary Education upon completion of all coursework.
 The candidate is then eligible for employment as a School Adjustment Counselor.
 Candidates must apply directly to MA Department of Elementary and Secondary Education for their Initial license.
 The Initial license expires at the end of five (5) years.